lsretail/ls-update-service-workspace/README.md

-# Go Current Workspace
+# LS Retail Update Service Workspace

-*Go Current Workspace* brings you the power of Go Current to your workspace in Visual Studio Code.
+*LS Retail Update Service Workspace* brings you the power of LRUS to your workspace in Visual Studio Code.

 With this extension, you can ...